Forwarding mail to another account

-The Office of Information Technology recommends that you keep your student-related email in your Google Apps @ NC State instead of forwarding it to a personal Gmail or other address.
+The Office of Information Technology recommends that you keep your work or student-related email in your Google Apps @ NC State account instead of forwarding it to a personal Gmail or other address.
 This offers several advantages.
-For example, if you use Google Docs to share documents with classmates on a school project, you can give your NC State Gmail address as the share address instead of your personal email address.
+For example, if you use Google Docs to share documents with others, you can give your NC State Gmail address as the share address instead of your personal email address.

-If you decide to forward all your NC State Gmail, use the Google procedure: Foward mail to another account.
+However, if you decide to forward your NC State Gmail to another account, use the Google forwarding tool: Forward mail to another account.

 - Verify a message before you forward it.